Epsom: Transport and communications

 Although both the LSWR and LBSCR ran services along the line to Leatherhead, the two companies maintained separate stations in Epsom for 70 years.
 Following the formation of the Southern Railway in 1923, a decision was taken to combine the two on a single site.
-The LBSCR station was closed in 1929 and the LSWR station was reconstructed to increase the number of platforms to four, so that all trains passing though the town could serve it.
+The LBSCR station was closed in 1929 and the LSWR station was reconstructed to increase the number of platforms to four, so that all trains passing through the town could serve it.
 (Note: A similar process occurred at Leatherhead, where, in 1927, the LSWR station closed and the track layout was altered so that all trains could use the LSBCR-built station.)
 The changes coincided with the electrification of the lines to London Waterloo and London Victoria in 1925 and 1929 respectively.
 These improvements resulted in a dramatic increase in the number of season tickets sold and stimulated the growth of the town from a population of 18,804 in 1921 to 27,089 in 1931.

 A regular postal service between Epsom and London was established in 1678.
 Initially the service ran three times per week, but ran daily from 1683.
 The current Post Office in the High Street opened in 1897 and a sorting office in East Street opened in 1956.
 The first automatic telephone exchange in the UK was opened in the town in May 1912, replacing a manual exchange dating from 1905.
 The system used switching equipment designed by the American inventor, Almon Brown Strowger, and had provision for a maximum of 500 lines.